MabbottLab/MEGneto/README.md

 Note that the functions associated with the steps laid out below are found in the top-level MEGneto folder.
 Any related functions listed below are found in subfolders of the repo (e.g., the `functions` folder).
 Anything under development is, accordingly, under `dev_functions`.

 Also, please note the naming convention of your MRI files (which must have a .mri extension).
-These file names should not have more than one underscore or period (excluding the extension, `.mri`).
-The typical naming convention is `PID_version.mri`.
+These file names should not have more than one underscore or period (i.e., the only period should be the file's extension `.mri`).
+If there is an underscore, the typical naming convention is `PID_version.mri`.

 ### Common Terms